 I have Sky Q installed, but the makeup of the LNB meant that only one of the feeds worked, providing me with the ability to record two channels at once.
 If you’re having problems with two inputs then you may need a satellite engineer to check your dish and upgrade the LNB as required.

-Features – A simple interface that merges live TV and on-demand content
+- Merges live TV and on-demand content